GoHypernet/Galileo-sdk/docs/src/landing_zone_singularity.rst

 If you choose to disable those default bind mounts, then you need to be aware of the application files you'd like to access while the container is running, or persist after the container has exited.
-For example, if I want to keep a copy of my authentication token to use across LZ sessions, then I would create a directory to hold it (e.g. ``$ mkdir $HOME/lz_token``), mount the directory, and use the ``--token`` flag to tell the LZ to look for it at the mount point:
+For example, if you choose to keep a copy of the authentication token to use across LZ sessions, then create a specific directory to hold it (e.g. ``$ mkdir $HOME/lz_token``), mount the directory, and use the ``--token`` flag to tell the LZ to look for it at that mount point:

 .. code-block:: bash